Kristianstad FC: History

-The women team of Kristianstads FF played in 1992 and 1994 in the Division 1 Södra, the second highest level of Swedish Womens Football.
+The women team of Kristianstads FF played in 1992 and 1994 in the Division 1 Södra, the second highest level of Swedish women's football.
 On 5 November 1998, the team merged with the women team of Wä IF to form Kristianstad/Wä DFF, that was renamed in 2006 to Kristianstads DFF.
 Kristianstads DFF plays in the Damallsvenskan, the highest division of Women's football in Sweden.